City-of-Melbourne/govcore/README.md

 TODO: Write about the specific of this chunk of the project (CoM <-> CodeForAustralia) (Fellowship)

+TODO: Hypothesis: By Lifting business data rules to versioned templates....

 ## TODO: Spec (Blueprint)

 Define the GovCore Way...